cal-itp/mobility-marketplace/src/how-to/get-connected.md

 ### How do I get started?

 We welcome you to browse this guide to understand the process and your next steps.
 Data plans can be found on our [contracts](/contracts/view?contracts-filter-product=Data Plans) page.
-If you are interested in purchasing the FirstNet data plans, self-serve instructions can be found [here](https://resources.calitp.org/mobility-marketplace/FirstNet-Self-Service-Instructions.pdf){:target="_blank"}.
+If you are interested in purchasing the FirstNet data plans, please review our [Self Service Instructions](https://resources.calitp.org/mobility-marketplace/FirstNet-Self-Service-Instructions.pdf){:target="_blank"}.

 Should you have additional questions or want support in implementing data plans for your fleet, we ask that you complete our contact form for Cal-ITP support.